sedol1339/files/papers.md

     - We find that throughout fine-tuning, pre-trained models exhibit ER that vanishes at convergence (fig. 1c, orange), while randomly initialized models do not (fig. 1c, red).
 So, when approaching convergence during fine-tuning, pre-trained models gradually lose their ER, even as both the ID and OOD accuracies of the model simultaneously increase.
     - We try several solutions to mitigate this problem, but none of them were able to maintain high ER at high ID accuracy.
     - We find that effectively robust models make remarkably dissimilar predictions compared to standard models, and are able to correctly classify 10% of the examples that no other model gets correct.

+Summers, C., & Dinneen, M. J. (2021).
+Nondeterminism and Instability in Neural Network Optimization.
+International Conference on Machine Learning.
+PMLR.
+Retrieved from https://proceedings.mlr.press/v139/summers21a.html

+    - We isolate the effects of a variety of sources of nondeterminism.
+    - We find they all have similar effects on measures of model diversity.
+Each source (including nondeterminism in low-level libraries like cuDNN) produces models of similar diversity, as measured by correlations between model predictions.
+    - We explain this by showing that even changing the initialization of a single weight by the smallest possible amount within machine precision (∼6 · 10−11) produces nearly as much variability as all other sources combined.
+    - We show that Snapshot Ensembling (which uses a cyclic LR schedule, creating the members of an ensemble out of models where the LR is 0 in the cyclic LR schedule) and test-time augmentation reduce model variability without any increase in model training time.

 Zaken, E. B., Ravfogel, S., & Goldberg, Y. (2021).
 BitFit: Simple Parameter-efficient Fine-tuning for Transformer-based Masked Language-models. arXiv, 2106.10199.
 Retrieved from https://arxiv.org/abs/2106.10199v5